What Is A Marginal Analysis

 Marginal Analysis and Diminishing Returns

 The concept of diminishing marginal returns is closely tied to marginal analysis.
 This principle states that as you increase one input (like labor or capital) while holding others constant, the marginal benefit of that input will eventually decrease.
 Think back to the pizza example.
-Each additional slice provides less and less satisfaction.
+Day to day, each additional slice provides less and less satisfaction.
 Similarly, a factory might find that hiring additional workers beyond a certain point leads to diminishing marginal returns, as the additional workers might not be as productive due to limited space or equipment.

 Marginal Analysis in Different Fields